dtudk/pythonsupport-page/docs/os/terminalTutorial.rst

-A good trick to use in visual studio code is to open a folder in your sidebar, and copy the names of folders/directories that you would like to work in.
+A good trick to use in Visual Studio Code is to open a folder in your sidebar, and copy the names of folders/directories that you would like to work in.
 This is done by completing the steps below:

 #.
 Press the icon in the top left of the screen that looks like 2 pieces of paper on top of each other
 #.
 Press "open folder"